 In many respects, an actuarial valuation can be thought of as an inventory process.
-The inventory is taken as of the actuarial valuation date, which for this valuation is June 30, 2008.
+The inventory is taken as of the actuarial valuation date, which for this valuation is June 30, 2009.
 On that date, the assets available for the payment of retirement benefits are appraised.
-These assets are compared with the actuarial liabilities, which are generally well in excess of the actuarial assets.
+These assets are compared with the actuarial liabilities (both accrued and future) for current members, which are generally in excess of the actuarial assets.
 The purpose of the valuation is to determine what future contributions by the members and County are needed to pay all expected future benefits.